-California's system of public higher education is divided into three tiers that specialize in different post-secondary roles.
+California's public higher education system is divided into three tiers that specialize in different postsecondary roles.
 The California Community Colleges (CCC) focus on workforce training and two year degree programs, enrolling one out of four American community college students (CCCs, 2022).
 The California State University (CSU) system operates a network of local comprehensive universities that award bachelor and master's degrees, enrolling nearly half a million students each year.
-The UC system manages research-intensive doctoral institutions that educate over a quarter million students annually, with eight out of its nine undergraduate campuses classified at the R1 research activity level and seven with Association of American Universities membership (AAU, 2022).
-Relative to comparably selective universities, the UC is noted for the socioeconomic diversity of its student body and its contributions to social mobility (Chetty et al., 2020).
+The UC system manages selective, research-focused doctoral institutions that educate over a quarter million students annually, with eight out of its nine undergraduate campuses classified at the R1 research activity level and seven with Association of American Universities membership (AAU, 2022).